powerchordlabs/forte-api/README.md

     * `bearerToken: string`
     Used by default if not null.
 The token will be added as an `Authorization` header for all endpoint requests.
     * `privateKey: string`, `publicKey: string` **server-side only**
-    If `bearerToken` is null an attempt will be made to use the `publicKey` and `privateKey` fields to generate a bearerToken for you.
+    If `bearerToken` is null, an attempt will be made to use the `publicKey` and `privateKey` fields to generate a bearerToken for you.
 You can use the `on('auth', cb)` handler to subscribe to the 'auth' event and capture the bearerToken for later use, e.g. injecting the token in a client-side global.
 * `organization: object`
-Used to automatically generate routes for youfunctionr api requests.
+Used to automatically generate routes for your api requests.
     * `ID: string`
     * `parentID: string`
 * `options: object`